whitestjake/mj-cleaning-services/README.md

 1. Start Apache and MySQL from the XAMPP Control Panel.
 2. Open a terminal in this project folder.
 3. Open http://localhost/phpmyadmin/ in your browser.
-4. Select 'Import' at the top menu, choose the `database.sql` file from this project, and click 'Go'.
+4. Select 'Import' at the top menu, choose one of the following SQL files:
+   - `database.sql` - Basic database structure only (empty tables)
+   - `mj_cleaning_services.sql` - Complete database with test data (recommended for testing)
-5. The database and tables will be created if they don't exist.
+5. Click 'Go' and the database and tables will be created.

+> **Note:** Use `mj_cleaning_services.sql` if you want pre-populated test data including sample clients, service requests, and transaction records.

 ## Web Application Setup